Inflatable Kayaks

 Another problem with older inflatable kayaks was that they didn’t track as well as hard shell kayaks.
 Tracking is the term used for how well a kayak holds it’s path in the water.
 Since inflatable kayaks ride higher in the water, they tend to be affected by the wind and since not as much of their hull is down below the surface of the water, they may drift off the path more than a fiberglass, hard shell kayak.
 In some cases, that’s still true, but the firmness achieved by better materials being able to hold higher pressure air combined with sleeker designs have created inflatable kayaks that can now be mentioned in the same breath as many hard shell kayaks when talking about “tracking“.
 The gap has narrowed considerably.

-- Sea Eagle was the first to adapt drop stitch technology into their inflatable kayaks.
+One of the most significant innovations that improved inflatable kayak tracking is “drop stitch technology” which enables pliable material to maintain it’s shape when inflated to high pressure.
+Sea Eagle was the first to adapt drop stitch technology into their inflatable kayaks.
 At the 2008 Outdoor Retail Show, the nation’s largest, inflatable stand up paddle boards were the talk of the show.
-Drop stitch technology is what enables material to maintain it’s shape when inflated to high pressure.
 Inflatable SUP’s were now hard enough to compete with fiberglass paddle boards.
 Sea Eagle’s Cecil Hoge decided to add drop stitch floors to their higher end inflatable kayaks.
 The result was a game changer.
 Tracking improved exponentially.
 A few years later, their RazorLite kayaks were introduced, with not only a floor, but a drop stitch hull, as well.
 Sea Eagle also offers a 3 year warranty compared to 1 year for most other manufacturers.

 Why Buy an Inflatable Kayak?